 Errata items for HEVC

+In clause 9.3.1, make the following changes:

+When cabac_bypass_alignment_enabled_flag is equal to 1, the request for a value of a syntax element is for either the syntax elements coeff_abs_level_remaining[ ] or coeff_sign_flag[ ], and escapeDataPresent is equal to 1, the alignment process prior to aligned bypass decoding as specified in clause 9.3.4.3.6 is invoked.

+Spec ticket #1644: Correction of wrong reference on VVC Annex C.4 regarding DpbOutputInterval constraint

+jhlim: DpbOutputInterval constraint in the following text seems to be referencing the wrong part.

+Related subclause: VVC Annex C.4 Bitstream conformance

+"9.
+The value of DpbOutputInterval[ n ] as given by Formula (1605), which is the difference between the output times of a picture and the first picture following it in output order and having PictureOutputFlag equal to 1, shall satisfy the constraint expressed in subclause A.4.1 for the profile, tier and level specified in the bitstream using the decoding process specified in Clauses 2 through 9."

+The actual constraint applied on DpbOutputInterval can be found in A.4.2 not in A.4.1. as described in following:

+"b) The difference between consecutive output times of pictures of different AUs from the DPB, as specified in subclause C.3.3, shall satisfy the constraint that DpbOutputInterval[ n ] is greater than or equal to Max( AuSizeMaxInSamplesY[ n ] / MaxLumaSr, FrVal ), where MaxLumaSr is the value specified in Table A.3 for AU n, provided that AU n has a picture that is output and AU n is not the last AU of the bitstream that has a picture that is output."

+The same issue exists in the HEVC spec text also.

+yk: Good catch, thanks!
+Added to the errata report in JVET-AI1004 (and to be fixed later in VVCv4 and HEVCv11).

 The fundamental problem here is that the result of !X is a Boolean value, not a number.
 We should not be trying to interpret it as a number.
 If we want our input to be a number and our output to be a number, we should simply replace the uses of Y = !X with an operation that produces a numerical result instead of a Boolean result.
 Instead of Y = !X, we should use Y = X − 1.
 We should also never interpret a number as a Boolean value.
 If X is a number, we should never use it as an input to “!” or “&&” or “| |”.
 A numerical value should only be used as an input to mathematical operators or value comparison operators (i.e., “>”, “<”, “==”, “>=” or “<=”).
 If n is a numerical variable, we should never use “!n” or “n && m”.
 Instead we should use expressions like “n != 0” to convert the number to a Boolean first.
 In principle we should be able to change “if x is TRUE or not equal to 0” simply with “if x is TRUE” and it would not affect anything.

 Items on the semantics of post-filter hint SEI message from JVET-AE0155